pramnora/bat/README.md

 1. Open Windows Notepad word processor program

+a.
+Do a combination key press: [WINDOWS PICTURE ICON KEY]+[R]...and, the Run dialog box should open...

+b.
+Type in to the Run dialog box: Notepad...and, press the [OK] button...should make a Notepad window appear...;
+   ready for typing futher instructions into.

-2. Type into the Notepad screen...
+2. Type into the Notepad screen...the following 3 lines of MS DOS code:-

 > @ECHO OFF